Celebrate the New Year In Japan: 7 Uniquely Japanese Traditions | Guidable - Your Guide to a Sustainable, Wellbeing-centred Life in Japan

 Some fortune-tellers will read directly from your palms while some will ask you to choose from tarot cards.
 Around the New Year, you may find fortune tellers around the shrines and common places.

-If you are curious about your own future, you should join them and try going to a fortune teller to have your palms read!
+If you are curious about your own future, you should join them and try going to a fortune teller to have your palms read.
+If you do plan to do so, you will need to have a good level of Japanese since they will likely only speak in Japanese.

 Of course, every culture has its own unique traditions and customs to make the New Year’s celebrations feel special.

-Don’t forget to let us know what you did to welcome in 2023, and Happy New Year!
+Don’t forget to let us know what you did to welcome in 2025, and we hope you have a happy New Year!

 Devy Mufliha,